Library Services for Students

 For your convenience there are basic supplies (paper cutter, three-hole punch, standard and heavy duty staplers, pencils, tape, scissors, etc.) located near the copiers/printers for patron use.
 Please do not remove supplies from the library so that all may be able to use them.

 We hold an ongoing used book sale of discarded and donated books.
 Most items are 25 cents.
 The SCS Library holds a book sale each fall and spring semester.

-LINC is an electronic library publication sent out by the SDC Director of Library Services or SCS Library Director designed to communicate with the students, faculty and staff of SDC and SCS regarding information about library and research services.
-LINC is published several times each year via e-mail.
-Your input is encouraged and appreciated.
+Library Focus [SDCC] and Library Update [SCS] are electronic library publications designed to communicate with the students, faculty and staff of SDCC and SCS regarding information about library and research services.
+They are published several times each year via e-mail.

 Working with the faculty, the College Librarians conduct sessions in the classroom or Cayot Room that help students develop information literacy skills, such as locating, selecting, evaluating & organizing resources.
 These sessions walk students through the research process, the search features of several databases & includes hands-on practice.

 Working with the faculty, the Seminary Librarian conducts sessions in the library or the classroom that help students develop information literacy skills, such as locating, selecting, evaluating & organizing resources.
 These sessions walk students through the research process, the search features of several databases & can include hands-on practice.